Bec's Table/Easy Overnight Sourdough

 Video: What your Sticky dough should look like and how to handle it.

-If you're having trouble with this method download and give it a shot
+If you're having trouble with this method, download and take it step by step

 Drying out a viable starter for later.
 How to dry and reconstitute your dried starter